ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+son, with a
+throng more gorgeous than the attendants of
+princes?
+Tin so are marks of tho cultivated
+farmer.—An.
+AgricuViifist.
+ORN RECEIPT FOR CLUING MEAT.—As the
+reason has coiue around again for curing meat
+for the season, it may be acceptable to many
+readers—especially to many fresh readers—
+who may not have either preserved it, or have
+before seen it, to reprint our receipt for curing
- will add, that after using it fur
+meat.
+We will add, that after using it fur
 about twenty yea s ami comparing tlie hems
 so cured with others cured by adoz-n different
 processes, we are more tliau ever convinced of